Washing Machine Repair Guides

 Other than that, if the machine is a few years old check the concrete weights and also the shock absorbers that connect the drum to the chassis of the machine.

 My washing machine sticks on a part of the program

 Ordinarily this would indicate the failure of a component.

 If the machine cannot energise or proceed due to a problem, for example, the heater doesn't heat the water so the thermostats don't tell the controller to advance).
 The trick is to work out what isn't happening that should be and diagnosing the fault.

-My washing machine door won't open, what do I do?
+My washing machine door won't open

 If the machine has water in it or, detects that there is water in it, the chances are that the door lock will not release to prevent any possible safety risk or flooding.
 This is completely normal and the reason that door lock safety devices are fitted.

 The door lock should release as soon as the machine detects it is safe to do so.

 If this doesn't happen then it would generally indicate a faulty door lock mechanism.